“Labor Omnia Vincit” McKay Law

 Loss of Enjoyment of Life

-Loss of riding as a lifestyle activity.
+Motorcycle injuries often eliminate riding as an activity.
 This is recoverable.

 Mental Health Treatment